samfitgen/trgen/docs/Triathlete-Sprint_Distance_Triathlon-High_Volume.md

 **Description**:

-> 250m Easy Warm-Up (RPE 4) 2100m Easy-Moderate (RPE 6) 250m Easy Cool-Down (RPE
+> 250m Easy Warm-Up (RPE4) 2100m Easy-Moderate (RPE6) 250m Easy Cool-Down (RPE4)
-> 4) This can be substituted with a B- or A-Priority Sprint Triathlon Race.
+> This can be substituted with a B- or A-Priority Sprint Triathlon Race.

 #### Workout 2
 * **Name**: Base Run